akisonlyforu/BlogtoMP3/README.md

 3) Paste the URL in the TextField
 4) Click on Generate

+Note - Only those articles on Medium are supported which does not require the user to Sign-in.
-Note - After pressing the generate button, dont click on any other button/menu.
+       <br>After pressing the generate button, dont click on any other button/menu.
 Wait until the status message is            generated.

 Status message "Accepted" -